patrickbowers/developer.concur.com/src/api-reference-deprecated/version-one/Image/index.markdown

 ---
 title: Imaging Web Service
 layout: reference
 ---

+{% include deprecation-alert.html %}

 ## Description

 The Concur Imaging Web service allows clients to manage the receipt images attached to expense reports and the images attached to invoices.
 Clients can retrieve existing images by reportID, image ID, or invoiceID, and upload new images to a user, expense entry, report, or invoice.

 ## Product Restrictions

 Concur products are highly configurable, and not all clients will have access to all features.

 Partner developers must determine which configurations are required for their solution prior to the review process.
-Use the [Developer Forum](http://forum.developer.concur.com/){:target="_blank"} if you have questions about the configuration settings.
+Use the [Developer Forum](http://forum.developer.concur.com/) if you have questions about the configuration settings.

 Existing clients can work with Concur Advantage Technical Services to create custom applications that work with their configuration.

 ## Image Format

 The Imaging web service supports the following image formats:

 * application/pdf